IMF

 With the hint from the first flag, I inspect the javascript files.
 There are 3 suspicious files.
 Especially one of them looks like base64 because of the ending ==

 in the filename, since base64 strings often end with this for padding.
-Read this
+Read this if you want an explanation why.

 Combining these three strings togeher gives me the following string: